Aviuz/PrisonLabor/README.md

 ## [To-do list](https://github.com/Aviuz/PrisonLabor/projects/1)

-## To make prisoners work you must meet these conditions
+## Currently to make prisoners work you must meet these conditions
 * Prisoner is safe, and don't need medical assistance.
 * Prisoner don't need to recover from injury/sickness in bed.
 * Prisoner can't escape.
 * Prisoner can reach work (best way to do that is leaving open doors to work area).
 * Prisoner is fed, and rested.
 * Prisoner interaction is set to "Force to work" (no "Chat and Recruit", or "Friendly Chat").
+* Laziness bar in "Needs" tab is below 80%.
+* Work type is enabled in "Work" tab.

 ## Translations
 Please contact me if you want help me writing translations.
 It will take you a few minutes to translate few sentences, and you will help making the mod even better.
 Thank you in advance!